What Is User Flow?

 FAQs

-Task flow is a single flow completed in the same way by all the users for any specific action.
+Task flow is a single flow completed similarly by all the users for any specific action.

-User flow diagrams are representations of paths taken by the user to perform a task on any website or application.
+User flow diagrams represent paths the user takes to perform a task on any website or application.

 Designers model them by flow charts representing all the user’s steps from the entry point to the final action.